xapple/forest_puller/NOTES.md

 # TODO

-* Remove 'net estimated' from the converted to tons graphs.
+* Remove 'net estimated' from the converted to tons graphs legend.

 * The area of France includes over-sees territories.
 Can we fix this?